Reputation plugin

 Backends configuration and principles of work

 Selectors provide what are known as tokens for backends.
 For instance, in the case of IP reputation, these tokens could be asn, ipnet, and country.
 Each token is mapped to a particular key in the backend.
-In the case of Redis backend, there is a concept of buckets, with each bucket containing a set of counters that indicate the number of messages with a specific action:

-Each bucket uses discrete time windows that are specified.
 By default, one bucket with a time window of 30 days is defined for Redis:

 buckets = [